nerdschoolbergen/shellscripting/exercises/exercise-3.md

-# Exercise 3: Deploy via a script
+# Exercise 3 - Deploy via a script

-We've set up a box on Amazon Web Services that you can use for this exercise.
+You will learn to:

+  - Create your own script with functionality

+## 3.1 Create your script
-In this exercise you should write a script that can:
+:book: In this exercise you will write a script that will upload a JAR file with compiled java files to an existing box on Amazon Web Services.

+:exclamation: Again, remember: Google is always your friend!

-- Execute with `./script.sh` rather than `bash script.sh`
+:pencil2: Create a script that executes with `./script.sh` rather than `bash script.sh`.

+:book: The following list specifies what kind of functionality your script should have.

-- make sure you're in the same directory as your script is in (test this by executing the script from other directories and print the current working directory before and after the command)
+:pencil2: Make sure you're in the same directory as your script is in.
+  - Test this by executing the script from other directories and print the current working directory before and after the command.

-- Download the files in https://github.com/douglascrockford/JSON-java to your local laptop
+:pencil2: Download the files in https://github.com/douglascrockford/JSON-java to your local laptop<br/>
-- Compile all the java files in the JSON directory to a `classes/` directory
+:pencil2: Compile all the java files in the JSON directory to a `classes/` directory<br/>
-- Make a JAR file of the classes directory
+:pencil2: Make a JAR file of the classes directory<br/>
-- Upload your JAR file using a secure copying method (login information and address will be listed)
+:pencil2: Upload your JAR file using a secure copying method (login information and address will be listed in the presentation) <br/>
-- SSH into the box and list your JAR file so that you can see it's there.
+:pencil2: SSH into the box and list your JAR file so that you can see it's there.<br/>
-- Print out some log messages after compiling and uploading
+:pencil2: Print out some log messages after compiling and uploading

-Here is a template to get your started:
+:book: Here is a template to get your started:

 ```
 #!/bin/bash
 #above line is the shebang which makes it executable with ./script.sh